-A pediatric nurse practitioner (PNP) is a health care provider who is dedicated to improving children’s health.
-A PNP has an advanced degree in pediatric nursing and serve children and their families in an broad range of practice settings.
+A pediatric nurse practitioner (PNP) is a healthcare provider who is dedicated to improving children’s health through health promotion and disease prevention.
+A PNP has an advanced degree in pediatric nursing and serves children and their families in a broad range of practice settings.

 PNP Role

 Our program at the UAMS College of Nursing qualifies the graduate to take the national certification examination as a Pediatric Nurse Practitioner.
-Once this examination is passed, the PNP may apply for both an Advanced Practice License and then Prescriptive Authority in the State of Arkansas.
+Once this examination is passed, the PNP may apply for both an Advanced Practice License and a certificate of Prescriptive Authority in the state of Arkansas.
+Advanced Practice Registered Nurses (APRNs) licensed in the state of Arkansas are now eligible to apply for Full Practice Authority after meeting the requirements outlined on the Arkansas State Board of Nursing website.

-Students in the Pediatric Nurse Practitioner chose whether they will follow one of the following two tracks:
+Students in the Pediatric Nurse Practitioner select one of the following tracks:

 Post Masters Certification Program

-If you are already certified as a Primary Care PNP or an Acute Care PNP and have an interest in returning to sit for dual certification then this is the program for you.
-Most prior UAMS graduates should be able to complete in approximately 18 months.
+If you are already certified as a Primary Care PNP, an Acute Care PNP, or another specialty nurse practitioner and have an interest in returning to obtain the education to sit for a PNP certification (Primary Care or Acute Care), then this is the program for you.
+Most prior UAMS graduates should be able to complete this in approximately 18 months.

-However, the final program of study and acceptance will be based on a gap analysis of previous coursework.
-All normal application requirements must be completed and met prior to consideration for the program.
+The final program of study and acceptance will depend on a gap analysis of previous coursework.
+All standard application requirements must be completed and met prior to consideration for the program.

 More Information